1. How do I sign up for CYA Basketball?

 17. My child wants to play down at a lower grade level in the house program.
 Is that allowed?

 Sometimes parents want to have their child play at a lower grade level because they are young for their grade or less skilled.
 Since all leagues have kids with a wide range of skills (from highly skilled to novice), parents are encouraged not to request that their child be moved down slowly on the basis of skill level.
-A greater case can be made for moving a child to a younger grade program if that child is very young for his/her grade (for example, because they have skipped a grade).
+A greater case can be made for moving a child to a younger grade program if that child is young for his/her grade.
 As with requests to play up, parents who want their child to play down should forward a request by November 1st to the Basketball Board, which will determine if that is in the best interests of the child and the overall program.

 18. My child wants to play on the same team as his/her friend or with another child for carpool purposes in the house program.
 Is that possible?